Our Story

 Our purpose as an organization is to walk alongside Christians in the veterinary community whose desire is to bring glory to God through the use of their professional skills.
 It is our honor and privilege to pray with, talk with, encourage, equip, mentor and provide resources and opportunities for men and women to follow God’s call in their life, whether serving in their own community or cross-culturally.

-Christian Veterinary Mission is a Christ-centered organization, and we seek to reflect Christ in everything that we do.
-Our Core Organizational Documents include our Vision, Mission, Core Values, Statement of Faith, and Commitment of Christian Conduct.
-You can download them here.
+Christian Veterinary Mission is a Christ-centered organization, and we seek to reflect Christ in everything we do.
+Download our Statement of Faith here.